• Home

 Cleaning a shower head

-Summary: How to clean a shower head, remove and clean a shower head.
+Summary: Step by step guide showing how to clean a shower head and remove and clean a rainfall shower head.

 After months or years of everyday use, your shower may not perform as well as it should.
 This may be due to a build up of dirt and mineral deposits within the shower head.
 In order to remove the dirt, you will need to take the shower head apart and clean it in the correct manner.